Rudolf Gundlach: Gundlach Rotary Periscope

 He is famous for his invention of the Gundlach Rotary Periscope (Peryskop obrotowy Gundlacha), patented in 1938, which made possible 360° vision.
 The periscope enabled an observer (e.g., the tank commander) to look forward (upper panel of the picture) or backward (lower panel) without moving his seat.
 Since it greatly increased the comfort of observer and widened the field of view, the new periscope design was used in virtually every tank built after 1940.

 It was first implemented in TKS and 7TP Polish tanks.
-As a part of Polish-British pre-war military cooperation, the patent was sold to Vickers-Armstrong for one Polish Zloty / 1 PLN /.
+As a part of Polish-British pre-war military cooperation, the patent was sold to Vickers-Armstrong for one Polish Zloty.
 It was produced as Vickers Tank Periscope MK.IV (pictured), and built into all British tanks (such as Crusader, Churchill, Valentine, Cromwell).
-After the fall of Poland, Germany, USSR and Romania captured equipment, allowing them to copy the invention.
+After the fall of Poland, Germany, the USSR and Romania captured equipment, allowing them to copy the invention.
 In the USSR, the Gundlach periscope was known as MK-4 and implemented in all tanks (including the T-34 and T-70).
 All Axis tanks and APC (including tanks of Italy, Romania, Hungary, Finland and Japan) were equipped or retro-fitted with this periscope until 1941.
 The technology was later transferred to the USA and implemented as the M6 periscope in all US tanks (M3/M5 Stuart, M4 Sherman and others).
 After the Second World War the technology was adopted thorough the whole world.
 Even today, original Gundlach periscopes are used in some tanks and APCs.